GuogengJia/SESTAR-/README.md

 # SESTAR++
 SESTAR++ for selenopeptide searching.
-The main program and a simple guide of usage and data interpreting are available.
+The main program with user-friendly GUI and a simple guide of usage and data interpreting are available.

 # Environment
 Windows and .Net Framwork 4.7.2 are required.